nencydhameja/nencydhameja.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Nency Dhameja _(pronounced as Nancy)_, a 5th year Ph.D. candidate in Econometrics and Quantitative Economics at Binghamton University (State University of New York).
+I'm Nency Dhameja (pronounced “Nancy”), a 5th-year Ph.D. candidate in Econometrics and Quantitative Economics at Binghamton University (State University of New York).

-My research interests include applied econometrics, labor economics and computational economics.
-I apply causal inference to study the effect of policies on real-world outcomes.
-I’m especially interested in integrating machine learning methods into econometric and computational frameworks.
+My research spans applied econometrics, labor economics, and computational economics.
+I use modern causal inference methods to study how policies shape real-world outcomes, and I am particularly interested in integrating machine learning into econometric and agent-based modeling frameworks.

-Before academia, I spent over a decade in the IT industry, working as a Software Engineer, Tech Lead, and Project Manager at Accenture, JLL, and Grab in Singapore.
-I also completed an Executive MBA, an experience that first sparked my interest in economics and set me on the path toward pursuing a Ph.D. in the field.
-My experience building software systems, managing data workflows, and leading technical teams now directly informs my research.
-It enables me to construct reproducible data pipelines, and develop computational and LLM-based agent models for economic analysis.
+Before entering academia, I spent more than a decade in the IT industry as a Software Engineer, Tech Lead, and Project Manager at Accenture, JLL, and Grab in Singapore.
+Completing an Executive MBA sparked my interest in economics and ultimately led me to pursue doctoral training.

+My technical background in software systems, data engineering, and workflow design strongly informs my research.
+It enables me to build reproducible data pipelines, conduct empirical analyses, and develop computational and LLM-based agent models for economic behavior and policy evaluation.